djrumala/djrumala.github.io/_pages/about.md

 </td></tr>
 <tr><td> Aug.
 2022: </td> <td> Our work "The Effect of Noisy and Blurry Data on Deep Learning: Application in Brain Image Classification" has been accepted at the IEEE Region 10 Conference (TENCON) 2022
 </td></tr>
 <tr><td> May.
-2022: </td> <td> My work on the development of Deep Learning techniques based on heterogeneous stack ensemble has been submitted to the Journal of Digital Imaging (Springer)
+2022: </td> <td> Our work on the development of Deep Learning techniques based on heterogeneous stack ensemble has been submitted to the Journal of Digital Imaging (Springer)
 </td></tr>
 </table>